 Parenthood involves many sacrifices (as well as joys, of course).
 It is an ongoing journey of self-giving, attentiveness to others, and different kinds of suffering that are hard to grasp concretely until one experiences them.
 One can only be a good parent insofar as one is willing to die to one's self with trust that the value of one's efforts is beyond one's measure.
 Patience, purity of heart, and "poverty of spirit" are necessary in parenthood, as they are in all authentic ways of loving persons.

-Nevertheless, I have long struggled with the temptation to regard my fatherhood within the context of our Western culture’s dominant mentality of “success,” external achievement, self-assertion, and wealth-as-possession-of-thingsAfter all, I haven’t had much worldly success to brag about.
+Nevertheless, I have long struggled with the temptation to regard my fatherhood within the context of our Western culture’s dominant mentality of “success,” external achievement, self-assertion, and wealth-as-possession-of-things.
+After all, I haven’t had much worldly success to brag about.
 But at least I’m the father of five (four young adults and one teenager still at home).
 Now I'm a grandfather too, right?
 Congratulations to me!
 And they are all "good kids."
 In fact, we often hear that they are remarkable and exceptional young people.

-I recognize that it's appropriate to find satisfaction in my family, and to be immensely grateful and joyful for them - not so much because they represent a "job well done" overall (thus far), but above all because I love them
+I recognize that it's appropriate to find satisfaction in my family, and to be immensely grateful and joyful for them - not so much because they represent a "job well done" overall (thus far), but above all because I love them.

 Love is a gift and a mystery that calls forth much human effort - much work, responsiveness, attention, cultivation, openness, and vulnerability - but it’s never reduced to something we “produce” and “control.”
 Love is personal and interpersonal.
-Human love is always a gift, a source of wonder, a vocation, a sign of the transcendent Mystery for whom we were all made.
+Human love is always a gift, a source of wonder, a vocation, a sign of the transcendent Mystery for whom we are all made.

 Most of my kids have grown up during the course of this blog, and I have begun to grow "old."
 The relationships are still real, personal, and woven-together, flawed, and "complicated" in ways that only family relationships can be.
 Still, their modality has changed (and continues to change).
 It used to be noisy around this house.
 Now it has become much quieter ... except when Maria is here!😉 Perhaps, in the future, it will be noisy again (at least sometimes) with the rumble-tumble of numerous grandchildren - siblings and cousins - running all over the place.